patooworld/PWCloud/Microsoft-Build-lab.md

         }
     }
     ```
-25. Repeat Steps 13-19
+25. Repeat Steps 13-19 and remember to Save All.
-26. See if you can repeat what we just did using this query.
+26. Using what you have learned, create two additional insight widgets using the following queries.

     **DB Size**
     ```sql